 Most library materials loaned to faculty and staff are due in the first week of August.
 Materials borrowed between July 1 and the first week of August are due in August of the following year.
-Most video circulates for 14 days.
-Popular video in the DVD-To-Go collection circulates for 3 days.
-A Meredith ID must be presented to check out materials, including reserve items.
+After 21 days, materials may be recalled at the request of another library patron.
+Items may be renewed up to two times.
+Faculty and staff who find they need library materials for more than two years are strongly encouraged to consider acquiring a copy for their personal collection and releasing the library copy to the Meredith community.
+Educational DVDs circulate for 21 days.
+A valid Meredith ID must be presented to check out materials, including reserve items.

-Although faculty and staff are not subject to overdue fines except for DVD-To-Go, charges for lost items will be assessed.
-The fine for DVD-To-Go is $1/day, NO EXCEPTIONS.
+Faculty and staff are not subject to overdue fines except for DVD-To-Go, charges for lost items will be assessed.
+The fine for DVD-To-Go is $1 per day, NO EXCEPTIONS.

 Choice: Current Reviews for Academic Libraries